sequenceiq/slider/src/site/md/rolehistory.md

-This is currently done by tracking whch containers have been queued for release (the AM contains a map `ContainerID->Container` to track this)
+This is currently done by tracking whch containers have been queued for release (the AM contains a map `ContainerID->Container` to track this) A container is considered to have failed if it completed and wasn't on the list of containers to rlease

-    if (getContainersBeingReleased().containsKey(containerID)):
-      handle container completion
-    else
-      handle container failure

-#### onContainersCompleted:Container Failure

-A container is considered to have failed if the
+    shouldReview = false
+    for container in completedContainers:
+      containerID = container.containerID
       nodeID = container.nodeID
-    roleID = container.priority
-    nodeentry = nodemap[nodeID]
-    containerInfo = containermap(containerId)
-    if containerInfo.released:
-      containermap.delete(containerId)
-      nodentry.releasing--;
-    else:
-    If the container has been marked as release-in-progress in the container map, release it.
-    If the #of instances of the role < desired:
-    Re-request a single container on same node

-Q. what if the node is oversubscribed?
-A. Don't care: still try and restart the service there

-#### Container Completed after being explicitly released

-An explicit container request has responded confirming that the release has completed

-     roleID = C.priority & 0xff
+      roleID = container.priority & 0xff
-     nodeID = C.nodeID
       node = nodemap.get(nodeID)
-     if node != null :
+      if node == null :
+        // unknown node
+        continue
       nodeentry = node.get(roleID)
-     else
+      nodeentry.active--
-       nodeentry = null
+      nodemap.dirty = true

-     if nodeentry != null :
+      if getContainersBeingReleased().containsKey(containerID) :
+        //handle container completion
         nodeentry.releasing --
-       nodentry.last_used = now()
-       nodeentry.active++;

-       nodemap.dirty = true
-       if nodeentry.available():
-         recentlyReleasedList.get(roleID).push((node, now())
-     else:
-       warn "release of container not in the nodemap]
         //update existing Hoya role status
-     roleStatus[roleId].decReleased();
+        roleStatus[roleId].decReleasing();
         containersBeingReleased.remove(containerID)

-This algorithm handles the unexpected release of a container of which it has no record of simply by warning of the event.
-It does not add that entry to the nodemap
+      else:
+        //failure of a live node
+        roleStatus[roleId].decActual();
+        shouldReview = true

+      if nodeentry.available():
+        nodentry.last_used = now()
+        availableNodes[roleID].insert(node)

+      //trigger a comparison of actual vs desired if shouldReview :
+      reviewRequestAndReleaseNodes()

+By calling `reviewRequestAndReleaseNodes()` the AM triggers a re-evaluation of how many instances of each node a cluster has, and how many it needs.
+If a container has failed and that freed up all role instances on that node, it will have been inserted at the front of the `availableNodes` list.
+As a result, it is highly likely that a new container will be requested on the same node.
+(The only way a node the list would be newer is be if other containers were completed in the same callback)